gstoyano/target-dev.en/help/dev/implement/client-side/atjs/atjs-functions/adobe-target-trackevent.md

 ---
-keywords:
-- adobe.target.trackEvent
-- trackEvent
-- trackevent
-- track event
-- at.js
-- functions
-- function
-- preventDefault
-- preventdefault
-- prevent default
+keywords: adobe.target.trackEvent, trackEvent, trackevent, track event, at.js, functions, function, preventDefault, preventdefault, prevent default, adobe.target.trackEvent1
 description: Use the adobe.target.trackEvent() function for the Adobe Target at.js JavaScript library to fire a request to report user actions, such as clicks and conversions on your site.
 title: How Do I Use the adobe.target.trackEvent() Function?
 feature: at.js